LLNL/scr/doc/rst/users/config.rst

        saving another in order to keep the total count below this limit.
    * - :code:`SCR_CACHE_BYPASS`
      - 1
-     - Specify the bypass mode.
-When bypass is enabled, data files are directly read from and written to the parallel file system, thus bypassing the cache.
+     - Specify bypass mode.
+When enabled, data files are directly read from and written to the parallel file system, bypassing the cache.
 Even in bypass mode, internal SCR metadata corresponding to the dataset is stored in cache.
+   * - :code:`SCR_CACHE_PURGE`
+     - 0
+     - Whether to delete all datasets from cache during :code:`SCR_Init`.
+       Enabling this setting can be useful while testing.
    * - :code:`SCR_SET_SIZE`
      - 8
-     - Specify the minimum number of processes to include in an XOR set.
+     - Specify the minimum number of processes to include in an redundancy set.
        Increasing this value decreases the amount of storage required to cache the checkpoint data.
        However, higher values have an increased likelihood of encountering a catastrophic error.
        Higher values may also require more time to reconstruct lost files from redundancy data.
+   * - :code:`SCR_SET_FAILURES`
+     - 2
+     - Specify the number of failures to tolerate in each set when using the RS scheme.
+       Increasing this value enables one to tolerate more failures per set, but it increases redundancy storage and encoding costs.
    * - :code:`SCR_PREFIX`
      - $PWD
      - Specify the prefix directory on the parallel file system where checkpoints should be read from and written to.
-   * - :code:`SCR_CHECKPOINT_SECONDS`
+   * - :code:`SCR_PREFIX_SIZE`
      - 0
-     - Set to positive number of seconds to specify minimum time between consecutive checkpoints as guided by :code:`SCR_Need_checkpoint`.
+     - Specify number of checkpoints to keep in the prefix directory.
+SCR deletes0 older checkpoints as new checkpoints are flushed to maintain a sliding window of the specified size.
+Set to 0 to keep all checkpoints.
+       Checkpoints marked with :code:`SCR_FLAG_OUTPUT` are not deleted.
-   * - :code:`SCR_CHECKPOINT_OVERHEAD`
+   * - :code:`SCR_CURRENT`
-     - 0.0
+     - N/A
-     - Set to positive percentage to specify maximum overhead allowed for checkpointing operations as guided by :code:`SCR_Need_checkpoint`.
+     - Name of checkpoint to mark as current and attempt to fetch in a new run during :code:`SCR_Init`.
    * - :code:`SCR_DISTRIBUTE`
      - 1
-     - Set to 0 to disable file distribution during :code:`SCR_Init`.
+     - Set to 0 to disable cache rebuild during :code:`SCR_Init`.
    * - :code:`SCR_FETCH`
      - 1
      - Set to 0 to disable SCR from fetching files from the parallel file system during :code:`SCR_Init`.